 The Sunyaev-Zeldovich Effect (SZE) provides a tool for studying the hot gas in clusters that is uniquely redshift-independent due to its nature as a fractional scattering of the cosmic microwave background.
 With its large size and the sensitivity of a single dish to low surface-brightness emission, the GBT is uniquely positioned to study galaxy clusters through measurement of the SZE.
-The large format MUSTANG-2 bolometer camera on the detail.
+The large format MUSTANG-2 bolometer camera on the GBT measure the SZE at 3mm with uniquely high sensitivity at an angular resolution of 10", testing predictions for the SZE signal in